-- Provides a simple two-phase signal design with shorter cycle lengths (total time for the traffic signal to give a green light for ramp traffic and a green light for the surface street traffic). - Allows simple left and right turns from all directions. - Increases the number of left-turning vehicles without the need for additional lanes. - There is more space between the signalized intersections at the ramps and one less signa
+- Provides a simple two-phase signal design with shorter cycle lengths (total time for street traffic). - Allows simple left and right turns from all directions. - Increases the number of left-turning vehicles without the need for additional lanes.

 Cost-Effective Solution